Fact-checked by the SnapMessages editorial team

 Auto-Sync and Google Account Settings

 Battery management overlaps directly with phone performance.
-Our guide on making your phone battery last all day covers complementary strategies — many principles apply cross-platform.
-Additionally, if your device serves as a mobile hotspot, reducing background sync directly lowers data consumption, which we cover in detail in our guide on using your phone as a hotspot without burning through data.
+Our guide on making your phone battery last all day covers complementary strategies, and many of those principles apply cross-platform.
+If your device also serves as a mobile hotspot, reducing background sync lowers data consumption, covered in detail in our guide on using your phone as a hotspot without burning through data.

 Frequently Asked Questions